 - Subverted in Monsterpocalypse, where the ancient Terrasaurs seem only interested in targeting industrial complexes so as to consume the raw pollution they produce.
 Besides this, and their occasional desire for a human-sandwich, they are quite tolerant of humanity as a whole.

 - The Empire of the Apes is a different story, intentionally taking up the mantle of Gaea's Avenger.
 It may not be a full consensus among them, though; one gets the feeling the hierophants tried to dissuade Kondo from leaving their ancestral home precisely so he wouldn't be inspired to do this...

 - The purpose of the Wood Elves in Warhammer Fantasy.
-No, really, if your army is 2,000pts or over (large enough to include a Treeman Ancient as your General) the entire thing can be composed of walking tree-things out to destroy anyone who dares to cut a shrub on the boundaries of Athel Loren.
+No, really, if your army is 2,000pts or over (large enough to include a Treeman Ancient as your General) the entire thing can be composed of walking tree-things out to destroy anyone who dares to cut a shrub past the boundaries of Athel Loren.
 And given that they were hamstrung by the latest edition, the majority of Wood Elf armies are likely to present themselves as this, since the actual elves are overpriced.

 - In the sci-fi counterpart of the above, Warhammer 40,000, this is why it's a bad idea to try and attack Eldar Exodite worlds.
 Path Of The Renegade details a Dark Eldar raid on one of them; although the raid's primary objectivenote was successful, the raid was difficult and costly, as hordes of wild beasts beset the piratical raiders and inflicted heavy casualties on them.